Policies and procedures may change during COVID-19. For up-to-date information, please view Homestay requirements during

 Short-term program Homestay fees

-Students registered in one short term program are responsible for paying $950 to their hosts for the hosting dates listed in the Placement Contract, even if these are less than a calendar month.
-As of September 1, 2022, this fee will increase to $1095.
-As of January 1, 2023, this fee will increase to $1260., and $42 per night for extra nights.
+Students registered in one short term program are responsible for paying $1260 CAD to their hosts for the hosting dates listed in the Placement Contract, even if these are less than a calendar month.

-For example: If the January monthly program has an arrival date of January 9 and a departure date of February 3, then the student will be required to pay $950 CAD for those program dates.
-But if a short-term student requests to extend their stay outside of their placement dates, they are responsible for paying the host $32 CAD per night for each additional night, subject to host's availability.
+For example: If the January monthly program has an arrival date of January 9 and a departure date of February 3, then the student will be required to pay $1260 CAD for those program dates.
+But if a short-term student requests to extend their stay outside of their placement dates, they are responsible for paying the host $42 CAD per night for each additional night, subject to host's availability.
 If the student above has requested to arrive early — on Jan.
-8 for example — then the student would be required to pay $982 CAD ($950 + $32) to their host.
+8 for example — then the student would be required to pay $1302 CAD ($1260 + $42) to their host.

 If a student is registered in consecutive short-term programs, or a long term program (such as an Intensive English (ELPI) program that runs for 12 weeks), then students pay hosts according to the Long-Term Program Fee schedule below.

 Long-term program Homestay fees

-- The Homestay fee is $950 per month and $32 CAD per night for extra nights or partial months.
-As of September 1, 2022, the homestay fee will be $1095 per month for programs longer than a full month, and $36.50 per night for extra nights or partial months.
+- The Homestay fee is $1260 per month and $42 CAD per night for extra nights or partial months.

 - The student pays this fee directly to the host, unless UVic Homestay has made alternate arrangements for the specific student.